ahmetozlu/human_computer_interaction/README.md

 ## Introduction

-- **The Game Scenario:** The game character's (Super Mario's) velocity depends on the speed and direction someone's fist(hand) or palm (as user's choise) movements by using the computer's front-facing web camera.
+- **The Game Scenario:** The game character's (Super Mario's) velocity depends on the speed and direction someone's fist or palm(hand) (as user's choise) movements by using the computer's front-facing web camera.
 The 'stage' is just a 2D platform, with random holes on the ground and random clouds on sky.
 There is a timer upon game start, and that timer stops when the character collide to one of those holes or clouds (game end).
 A button resets the game stage.

 - **The Main Aim of The Game:** The main aim of this proof-of concept game is that incentivizing the users to move/sport for keeping them healthy while they are having fun by playing a human - computer interaction game.